Human-Centered Data Science

 Her research goal is to design and evaluate language models to enhance our productivity and creativity and understand how these models change the way we write.
 She has built various writing assistants, including an autocomplete system, a contextual thesaurus system, and a creative story-writing system.
 In addition, she has developed a new framework to evaluate language models based on their ability to interact with humans and augment human capabilities.
 She was named one of MIT Technology Review’s Korean Innovators under 35 in 2022, and her work has been published in top-tier venues in natural language processing (e.g., ACL and NAACL), machine learning (e.g., NeurIPS), and human-computer interaction (e.g., CHI).
 Her recent work on human-AI collaborative writing received an Honorable Mention Award at CHI 2022 and was featured in various media outlets, including The Economist.
 Mina received her PhD from Stanford University in 2023.

-Bo is an Associate Professor in the Computer Science Department and Data Science Institute at UChicago.
+Bo is a Neubauer Associate Professor in the Computer Science Department and Data Science Institute at UChicago.

 Bo’s research addresses trustworthy machine learning from both theoretical and practical aspects and aims to enable reliable machine learning algorithms and systems in the real world, such as safe autonomous vehicles and federated (distributed) learning.
 She focuses on three interconnected aspects: robustness, privacy, generalization, and their underlying connections.